isakro/shoredate/README.md

 limited to being applicable in the region of south-eastern Norway between Horten in the north east to Arendal in the south west.
-This region has newly compiled shoreline displacement curves for Horten (Romundset 2021) Larvik (Sørensen et al. 2014; Sørensen et al. 2023), Tvedestrand (Romundset 2018; Romundset et al. 2018) and Arendal (Romundset 2018).
+This region has newly compiled shoreline displacement curves for Horten (Romundset 2021), Porsgrunn (Sørensen et al. 2014; Sørensen et al. 2023), Tvedestrand (Romundset 2018; Romundset et al. 2018) and Arendal (Romundset 2018).
 The region also formed the study area for Roalkvam (2023), in which the method and its parameters were derived.
 The spatial coverage is indicated in the maps below.
 The shoreline isobases in the second figure represent contours along which the shoreline displacement has followed the same trajectory.
 These correspond to the displacement curves and place names in the third figure, which also indicates the temporal coverage of the package.

 Note that spatial data used with the package should be set to WGS 84 / UTM zone 32N (EPSG:32632).